sinoz/coroutine_monad/README.md

 let program = programA.raceAgainst(programB)
 ```

+## Combinating

-## Interpretation
+## Execution

 In functional programming, the idea is to push all unsafe operations towards the edge of the world (such as your entry point).
 This way, the rest of your application can remain pure, referentially transparent and most important of all, composable.
-Now that you've learned how to build programs out of `Coroutine`s, you need to interpret them.
+Now that you've learned how to build programs out of `Coroutine`s, you need to execute them.
 This can be done by calling `unsafeRun` on your `Coroutine`, which will return either a suspension point or the final result of the `Coroutine`:

 ```typescript
 let program: Coroutine<Unit, string, SomeValue> = fail("BOOM!")